"Come away, O human child!

 A local habitation and a name."

-William did not understand, but he understood that Nissa was standing very, very close to him, and even though it was almost pitch black now and he could not see her face he knew all he would have to do is lean forward a few inches and her lips would be touching his…
+William didn’t understand what it meant.
+But he did understand that Nissa was standing very, very close to him, and even though it was dark and he couldn’t see her face he knew all he would have to do is lean forward a few inches and her lips would be touching his…

 "What happened to you today, William?"
 Nissa said.
 William blinked, and the spell of the moment was broken.
 He shuffled his feet and looked away, letting go of her hand.

 "I asked before if you were okay and you said no. And you looked scared when I ran into you.
 So I thought something might be wrong."